microsoft/FluidFramework/docs/content/start/property-binder/property-binder-overview.md

 As with the runtime representations, the application-defined `bindingType` can be used to create classes of DataBindings for working with different representations.
-In the figure, the names ‘VIEW’ and ‘MODEL’ are used.
+In the figure, the names ‘VIEW' and ‘MODEL' are used.

 ## Callbacks